axwilliamson-godaddy/2024-Docker-Bootcamp/README.md

 docker.io/library/redis:latest
 ```

+What is happening here?
+Well you are pulling the redis image from the default [repository](https://hub.docker.com/_/redis) on Docker Hub.

+If you click on one of the tags in that repo, you can see the Dockerfile that backs the image.
+Here's an example of what an opensource image looks like: https://github.com/redis/docker-library-redis/blob/0d682fed252b85f39d2033294eab217be02f95a1/7.4-rc/debian/Dockerfile

 ### Inspect the Redis image

 To view the image details, we just need to type `docker images [REPOSITORY[:TAG]]`.
 This time, the repository is not required, but we are going to use it to limit our results to the image we want.
 For example: